 Snapchat is spyware because it identifies you with your IP, demands too many permissions and punishes the user for not allowing it certain permissions.
-Furthermore, it logs your GPS location constantly, makes you provide a phone number or email to use it after a set grace period, and you are forced to use the offical client
+Furthermore, it logs your GPS location constantly, makes you provide a phone number or email to use it after a set grace period, and you are forced to use the official client

 Snapchat constantly logs your IP even if the app is closed and not running on the phone.
 Furthermore, it combines all these logged IP addresses to build a log on the person.
 This log can help identify what cities/countries the user has visited or are residing in.
-Furthermore it can help pinpoint the users home without using the GPS.
-This feature is mandatory and there is no way you can disable it, however one might be able to use a VPN or the TOR network, although it has been reported that Snapchat is now blacklisting VPN networks and TOR exit nodes claiming that they "detected suspicious activity", forcing the user to reveal their real IP address.
+Furthermore, it can help pinpoint the users home without using the GPS.
+This feature is mandatory and there is no way you can disable it, however one might be able to use a VPN or the Tor network, although it has been reported that Snapchat is now blacklisting VPN networks and Tor exit nodes claiming that they "detected suspicious activity", forcing the user to reveal their real IP address.

 For a simple social media app, Snapchat demands too many permissions.
 When I tested it on my spare Android phone, it wanted access to:

 To top all of that off, Snapchat will punish the user for denying it too many permissions.
 When I was testing the app, it would lock me out of the app if I didn't give permission to access all my files.
 It also it would not let me record video if I didn't give it access to the microphone.